On this page

 - Criminals -- United States -- Biography (note: this subject heading covers some criminals who are not serial killers)

+We recently purchased a number of new books on specific criminals or groups of criminals that are usually covered on your assignment.
 While there may not be a whole book about your assigned criminal, you may find a book chapter within a broader-themed book that treats your criminal in detail.

 Articles in academic journals are a valuable source of information.
 We suggest some Criminology databases below; see also other Criminology databases, or browse the alphabetical list of all databases.